rayc2045/vanilla-calculator/README.md

 - Used WOFF2 (Web Open Font Format) fonts with CSS `@font-face` to enable self-hosted typography optimized for the web.
 - Designed shadow effects for button states to mimic the realistic lighting and tactile feedback of physical buttons.
 - Integrated `new Function()` for mathematical computations to ensure real-time feedback and displayed results with thousands separators for enhanced readability and usability.
-- Created four font size variations for calculation results, enabling automatic font adjustments based on the length of the input to maintain a visually appealing layout.
+- Input numbers are limited to 6 decimal places, while calculation results are capped at 4 decimal places.
+Additionally, four font sizes have been designed for displaying results, allowing automatic adjustments based on the length of the numbers.
+This ensures a visually appealing and practical layout.
 - Leveraged JavaScript object getters to efficiently manage input, expressions, and results, achieving a clear separation of data handling and operational logic for better code maintainability.
 - Combined DOM manipulation with regular expressions (Regex) to validate and improve input logic, resolving potential issues that could lead to errors or non-functional expressions.
 This significantly enhanced accuracy and streamlined the overall user experience.